mattco98/jakt-intellij-plugin/README.md

       </details>
 - Rename refactoring
     - Works for any identifier that supports resolution (declaration, local variable, imports, etc)
+- Run Configurations
+    - Gutter icons for `main` function allow easily running scripts with custom arguments

 ## Contributing

-The plugin uses [JNA](https://github.com/java-native-access/jna) to communicate directly with the Jakt compiler.
-This requires custom Rust bindings.
-To compile the bindings:

-1. Enter the `jakt-jna-binding` directory
-2. Execute `cargo update`
-    - This has to be done every time the upstream Jakt repository changes to update the bindings
-3. Run `build_bindings.sh`
-    - This compiles the bindings and the Jakt compiler into a `libjakt.so`, which is copied to `src/main/resources/` and used by the JNA interface.

-After compiling the bindings, it is as simple as running the `Run IDE for UI Tests` launch configuration.
+There is no special setup needed for the project; simply open it in IntelliJ, and run the `Test` task for tests, and the `Run IDE for UI Tests` to launch a clean version of IntelliJ with the plugin installed.

+The `buildPlugin` task will build the plugin to `build/libs`, which can be installed manually in the plugins tab in settings.

 ### TODO (in order of importance)

-- Github Actions: Automatically run tests for commits and PRs
+- GitHub Actions: Automatically run tests for commits and PRs
 - Grammar
     - Improve parsing errors
     - Implement error recovery (currently highlighting breaks for invalid files)
-- More complex tests (completion/intentions)
 - [Nav bar](https://plugins.jetbrains.com/docs/intellij/navbar.html)
 - Inlay hints?
 Perhaps for local variable whose type isn't obvious (i.e. not `let a = Foo()`)
 - Move left/right handler